APPENDIX D - TEAM RACING RULES

 (b) If a round-robin in the stage is not completed, teams shall be ranked according to the results from all completed round-robins in the stage.

-Ties in a completed round-robin stage shall be broken by using, in the following order, only the results in the stage,
+Ties in a completed round-robin stage shall be broken by using, in the following

 (a) the highest number of race wins in all races between the tied teams;